narminGhaffari/Programming_Diary/README.md

 | Introduction to Machine Learning Techniques | This notebook provides practical exercises on how to predict patient diagnosis using multiple machine learning techniques in the breast cancer Wisconsin database. | [![](imgs/colab.svg)](https://colab.research.google.com/drive/1Eyke2V8rf4iLCO86JOu4nZUl1pOZGV-V?usp=sharing)

 ## Deep Learning
+### This section provides a range of notebooks designed to help you train your initial deep learning model and apply it to interesting medical and non-medical datasets.
+Each notebook includes a variety of evaluation metrics to efficiently assess the performance of your model.
 <img src="imgs/DALLE2_Generated_DeepLearning.png" width="500" height="500">

 | Notebook Name | Description | Notebook |